lorisleiva/blog-2019-vuepress/articles/20200714 Unlock your frontend skills/index.md

 I tackled the challenge of making sure it would fit at least 80% of projects and even made it modular by importing the concepts of JavaScript mixins.

 In the end, it did so much that it just felt unnecessarily complicated for any of my new projects.
 Most of them needed about 20% of what the package does but each required a slightly different 20%.
-Again, this is because I feel into the trap of extracting a library when all I needed was a good starting point to copy_paste_adapt — I feel like I need to stick this on a mug or something 🤔.
+Again, this is because I feel into the trap of extracting a library when all I needed was a good starting point to copy/paste/adapt — I feel like I need to stick this on a mug or something 🤔.

 Below is the starting point I use in all of my projects.
 It's only 46 lines of code long yet it's just powerful enough to get me started whilst giving me the flexibility to improve it based on the evolving needs of my projects.

 <GithubButton url="https://gist.github.com/lorisleiva/93e66ba226ec53cc13c9e54d7f334f2c" title="Model.js Gist"></GithubButton>

-All this class does is accept a bunch of attributes (e.g. the response payload you got from an Http call) and return an object with those same attributes except that this time the object is an instance of a class we can control!
+All this class does is accept a bunch of attributes (e.g. the response payload you got from an Http call) and return an object with those same attributes except that, this time, the object is an instance of a class we can control!

 It provides a static `make` function that either:
-* accepts some attributes returning an instance of that model
+* accepts some attributes and returns an instance of that model
-* or accepts an array of attributes returning an array of instantiated models.
+* or accepts an array of attributes and returns an array of instantiated models.

-Finally, it allows you to provide a definition of the relationships within that model.
-That way, whenever a new model is instantiated, we will automatically recognise nested models within that model so that they can be wrapped into their appropriate models too.
+Finally, it allows you to define the relationships within that model.
+That way, whenever a new model is instantiated, we will automatically recognise nested models and wrap them into their appropriate models.

 ### Usage example